Article-Magdalene-Gospel

 But then, without any explanation, she completely disappears from the story.
 The Book of Acts never mentions her, nor does Paul in any of his letters.
 Her sudden entry and exit during the most critical part of the story puzzles many people.
 Since she played such a big role in the key events, why is she hardly mentioned anywhere else in the New Testament?

 Three fragments of a previously-lost "Gospel of Mary" have been discovered in modern times.
-The longest fragment is a Coptic translation of a Greek-language original, and the first six pages and four other pages are missing.
-But enough survives to make it clear that the "Mary" in the story is Mary Magdalene.
+The longest fragment, a Coptic translation from the original Greek, begins in the middle of the story and also has a large gap at a later point.
+But enough survives to make it clear that the "Mary" in the story is Mary Magdalene, although she is always just called "Mary" in the extant text.
 Actually, most scholars doubt that she was the real author, but the work could be based on some early traditions about her.

-Some scholars think that Mary's prominence in the early traditions was an obstacle to later attempts to exclude women from leadership positions in the church, and that the story of her previous life as a prostitute was a later fabrication created to discredit her.
+Note: Some scholars think that Mary's prominence in the early traditions was an obstacle to later attempts to exclude women from leadership positions in the church, and that the story of her previous life as a prostitute was a later fabrication created to discredit her.

 Other Topics